 Is that the best we can do?
 Belief or Unbelief.
 Religion or no-religion.
 We are stuck between two thieves in a binary again.
 Let’s think about this.
 What if both religion and unaffiliated spirituality got it wrong?

 Who might have gotten it right?
 What if Easter isn’t a tribal power play or land grab for the souls of sinners?
 Consider this:

-John 5:19-46 is a big chuck of the the bible where Jesus makes some pretty huge claims about himself as the son of God, who, as such, knows God better than the religious people do. (let that sink in.)
+John 5:19-46 is a big chunk of the the bible where Jesus makes some pretty huge claims about himself as the son of God, who, as such, knows God better than the religious people do. (let that sink in.)
 In fact, he shreds them for claiming to believe in God but getting it soooo wrong.
 Did I mention this argument was during Passover?
 (Easter falls on the Jewish passover celebration.)

 Jesus tells religious leaders on their religious holiday that they don’t even know God.
 Wow!